LLM Reference

 Where can I run Composer 2 and Kimi K2.6?

 Composer 2 is available on Cursor.
-Kimi K2.6 is available on NVIDIA NIM, Moonshot AI Kimi, Fireworks AI, OpenRouter, and Microsoft Foundry.
+Kimi K2.6 is available on Cloudflare Workers AI, NVIDIA NIM, Moonshot AI Kimi, Fireworks AI, and OpenRouter.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing